rupesh743/Global-Terrorism-Capstone-Project/README.md

 The data in this repository is made available under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 This means that the data can be used, shared, and modified, as long as the user gives appropriate credit and shares the modified work under the same license.

 Contact
-For any questions or concerns, please contact the repository maintainer at [email address].
+For any questions or concerns, please contact the repository maintainer at [rup1993esh@gmail.com].